Gerardus Mercator: University of Leuven, 1530–1532

-From a famous school, Mercator moved to the famous University of Leuven, where his full Latin name appears in the matriculation records for 1530.
+From the famous school at 's-Hertogenbosch, Mercator moved to the famous University of Leuven, where his full Latin name appears in the matriculation records for 1530.
 He lived in one of the teaching colleges, the Castle College, and, although he was classified as a pauper, he rubbed shoulders with richer students, amongst whom were the anatomist Andreas Vesalius, the statesman Antoine Perrenot, and the theologian George Cassander, all destined to fame and all lifelong friends of Mercator.